shahineb/climemu/README.md

                    xarray=True)  # Return xr.Dataset
 ```

-:warning: _Default model files for usage are trained on the full set of SSPs.
+:warning: _Default model files for usage are trained on the full set of Tier I SSP simulations.
 To reproduce the paper results follow [instructions](docs/reproducepaper.md)_.

 ## Citation